Ring Video Doorbell 2 review

 Of course, the Ring 2 doesn’t automatically know to connect to the Chime Pro, but the in-app setup doesn’t take too long, and can really make the difference to the performance of the doorbell.
 If you find your Ring products slow and unresponsive, the Chime Pro could be the key.

 It’s not perfect, though.
 Those looking to generally improve home Wi-Fi should look elsewhere, as even though the Chime Pro is a Wi-Fi extender, it’s exclusive to Ring devices.
 Searching for the Wi-Fi network on any other device will be unsuccessful.
-If you are on the market for a Wi-Fi extender, take a look at our choice of the best powerline adaptors of 2017.

 SHOULD I BUY RING VIDEO DOORBELL 2?